anaef/nginx-lws/doc/RequestProcessing.md

 ![Request processing sequence](images/RequestProcessingSequence.svg)

+## HTTP Cookies

+The `request.headers` and `response.headers` tables provide access to HTTP request and response headers, respectively.
+Cookies sent with the request are folded into the `Cookie` request header, i.e., separated by commas if more than one cookie is present.
+To set cookies in the response, the `Set-Cookie` response header can be set to a string with the (folded) cookie value(s) to set.
+The module ensures the unfolding of folded cookies so that individual `Set-Cookie` headers are sent in the HTTP response.

-## Response Streaming
+## HTTP Response Streaming

 HTTP response streaming can be enabled with the `lws_streaming` [directive](Directives.md).
-If enabled, a (partial) response body written to `response.body` is streamed by calling the `response.flush` function.
-The function can be called repeatedly as new body content is written.
-Calling the function also *seals* the response, making its status and headers read-only.
+A (partial) response body written to `response.body` is streamed by calling the `response.body:flush` method.
+The method can be called repeatedly as new body content is written.
+Calling the method also *seals* the response, making its status and headers read-only.
+A positive integer result from the main chunk is ignored in streaming mode, and error responses are not sent.

 ## Lifecycle of Lua States